parth122p/IT1400MidtermProject2023/README.md

 # IT1400MidtermProject2023
-this is the homepage for my IT1400 midterm project
+This is the homepage for my IT1400 midterm project

 ## links
 1. [Headers](https://github.com/parth122p/IT1400MidtermProject2023/blob/e2684f14e360ee410c3f50a41d4cff29780ac705/Headers/)